Feminism

-An article about topless women activists like the FEMEN is always going to be click bait, however there is more substance to their activities than exposing boobs.
-The radical feminism of FEMEN has reignited a long term battle within feminist movements, which like all emancipatory political movements have regular heated debated on the strategies to follow.
+An article about topless women activists like the FEMEN is always going to be clickbait, however there is more substance to their activities than exposing boobs.
+The radical feminism of FEMEN has reignited a long-term battle within feminist movements, which like all emancipatory political movements have regular heated debates on the strategies to follow.
 If you have an interest in feminist, this deserves a few lines.

 Female nudity: sexist representation or classic symbolism of liberty?